Tvinkvinter/flappy_bird_parody/README.md

 # flappy_bird_parody
-Game developed on Java Swing
+Game developed on Java Swing.
-The program was written as part of a laboratory work on Java Swing
+The program was written as part of a laboratory work on Java Swing.